 New Hampshire governments – state, county, city, and town – are a fraction of their size of 20 years ago.
 The police, the courts, and the jails are still here – not much different than before – but they are smaller and more effective.
 The focus is now on crimes with victims – crimes of force, fraud, and violence against persons or property.
 With the police and courts being able to focus on real crime along with people having the the recognized right to defend their homes (castle doctrine passed in 2014) and to carry guns – concealed or otherwise – without asking for permission (passed 2015), crime still exists but it is lower than at anytime is anyone’s memory.
 The right to a speedy trial by jury is now a reality, not the fiction it was 20 years ago.
 Trails no longer takes months or years to begin.
 With the removal of all victimless crimes from the system almost all trials start within a month or two of charges being filed.
 A huge improvement, but something still to be worked on.
 In 2020 SB25 eliminated all administrative court proceedings.
 No longer can a single judge impose a punishment on a person without a jury present to pass judgement on the law and accussed lawbreaker.
 There is currently heated debated about whether or how to fund the courts and defense lawyers for those who cannot afford them.
 The debate has quieted as the cost of the courts and defense attorneys as shrunk.
 Additionally, several pro-bono private groups have emerged, including a vocal group of retired trial attorneys calling themselves The Liberty Defense league, whose audacious goal is to provide free defense council to anyone who cannot afford it.
 They hope to end the need to debate who will pay for public defenders.
 Although most people are content with their local fire departments and their small burden on local taxes, there have been recent rumblings about privatizing them.
 This would give each business and homeowner a choice as to which company services their needs.
 Towns would be able to put fire and EMT needs out to competitive bids.
 We’ll have to see what the future holds in these discussions.
 While many things have changed, some stay that same.
 Each spring discussions about the conditions and maintenance of town roads still evoke passions at town meetings and deliberative sessions across the state.
 This perhaps will never change.

 New Hampshire in 2033 is not a panacea.
 There is still crime, hate, addiction, poverty, dispare, homelessness, mental illness, loneliness, but these have always been with us and perhaps always will.
 If you see people who are addicted to drugs then help finding a luxury rehab center for them.
-However, all are far less than they were 20 years ago.
+If ever you have state drug charges, call attorney Tom Barton for help!
+He can help you put your life back together again and create a solid defense for the drug charges you face, whether at the state or federal level.
+Anyway, all are far less than they were 20 years ago.
 Lower than they’ve ever been.
 Most importantly people are starting to realize that force and violence will not lessen these problems.
 They are taking to heart that voluntary co-operation, the ability to peacfully join others to work, along with the right to disagree and peacefully choose another path is both the most moral and most effective way for a society to work.
 Speaking of hearts, if you have any health problems, make sure to check out factschronicle buyers guide and reviews for blood pressure monitor.
 A second state motto is being heard and seen:

 ‘Violence Is Not The Answer’ including the violence of the government